Big Brother (German TV series) season 10: Day 158

 Natascha, Katrin and René had a match.
 They had to decode the participating countries of the 2010 FIFA World Cup.
 The letters of the countries were mixed up.
 For every group of four countries they had decoded, the housemates get more and more equipment (i.e. music, food or drinks) for a soccer party.
 They have won six of eight points.

 Marc bet 500 € with Natascha that North Korea is not at the 2010 FIFA World Cup.
 He said no and she said yes.
 Natscha won 500 €.

 Day 162

 Klaus could meet his friend Michael in the whitebox for five minutes.

 Day 163

 René got ejected from Big Brother, because of insulting and offending nomination statement during the second open nominations at the live show.

 Day 165

 It was 24 June and that means Christmas was only six months away.
-That's why Big Brother surprised the housemates with a Christmas party.
+That is why Big Brother surprised the housemates with a Christmas party.
 Drag queen Lorielle London came to the house with presents for the housemates.
 RTL2 showed this live.